CassieShumway/blog/source/2014-03-27-example-article.html.markdown

 <p>Aside from my love of Chicago doughnuts, I am a huge fan of illustration.
 With a background in fine arts, I would love to design custom illustrations for future projects and push the boundaries of design.
 Having previous experience as a freelance graphic designer, I love brainstorming design ideas and helping clients discover the design direction that best fits their needs.</p>

 <h3>From Here...</h3>
-<p>I want to continue moving forward with 8th Light to better my practices.
-It's been nothing less than thrilling and I'm looking forward to setting more advanced goals.
+<p>I want to continue moving forward with 8th Light to better my practice and continue learning from other craftsmen with their experiences and different approaches.
+With that, continuing to problem solve and moving forward with the best solution.
+It's been thrilling to realize that 8th Light embraces this process which creates a constant environment of learning and opportunity to better your code.
+I'm looking forward to setting more advanced goals as I progress.

-<p>One main goal I'm most focused on is responsive design.
+<p>One specific goal I'm most interested in is responsive design.
 How can I keep design integrity while keeping practical and efficient code?
 How can I create the best experience for a user with exciting visuals and interactive responses?</p>

+<p>I'm hoping to always keep these questions in mind...But I'm also hoping to answer them!</p>

 </article>